bit1029public/SimSR/README.md

 conda env create -f conda_env.yml
 ```

-After the instalation ends you can activate your environment with
+After the installation ends you can activate your environment with

 ```
 conda activate simsr